tier4/caret_doc/docs/tutorials/recording.md

 ros2 caret check_caret_rclcpp ~/ros2_ws/
 ```

-CARET does not require a build using caret-rclcpp with ROS 2 Distributions after iron.
+CARET does not require a build using caret-rclcpp with ROS2 Distributions after iron.

 </details>